Skip navigation

 • Because CubedOS messages are just octet sequences, there is runtime overhead associated with encoding and decoding them.

 • CubedOS sacrifices some static type safety; decoded messages must be validated at runtime with type errors being handled during the validation process.
 This is particularly worrisome in light of CubedOS's goal of providing robust assurances of correctness.
-We mitigate this problem somewhat with the use of a special tool, XDR2OS3, (under development) that automatically generates fully typed message encoding/decoding subprograms.
+We mitigate this problem somewhat with the use of a companion tool, Mercury, that automatically generates fully typed message encoding/decoding subprograms.